-- · Do We Have True Confidence in the Lord?
+- Do We Have True Faith in the Lord?

-- · How to Build True Confidence in God
+- How to Build True Faith in God

-Do We Have True Confidence in the Lord?
+Do We Have True Faith in the Lord?

 There may be some brothers and sisters who, when hearing a discussion about faith, will confidently declare that they do have faith.
 “I have 100% faith in God.
 I acknowledge God at all times, and this proves that I’m a person of faith.”
 “I believe that the Lord Jesus is our Savior, and He was crucified to redeem us of our sins.
 As long as we pray and confess to the Lord, our sins will always be forgiven by Him.
 Isn’t that having faith in the Lord?”
 “I’ve been a believer all these years; I’ve given up my career and my family to expend myself and work for the Lord.
 I’ve established churches all over the place and have suffered a lot without ever complaining.
 These are all manifestations of having faith in God.”
 We believe in God’s existence and it’s a fact that we enthusiastically work and expend ourselves for the Lord, that we suffer and pay a price for Him.
 But do these things mean that we have true faith in God?
 This issue is worth all of us, brothers and sisters who genuinely believe in the Lord and thirst for the truth, exploring and having fellowship on.